Can Cats Eat Chocolate?

 In large enough amounts, chocolate is a toxin for cats.

 We all know (or at least I hope you do) that chocolate is a big no-no for dogs.
-But what about cats?
+But can cats eat chocolate?

 Dogs can — and will — eat almost anything, so it is more of a possibility that they will consume a large amount of chocolate.
 Cats are known to be picky eaters, so even if they do go for the chocolate, it’s uncommon and usually a small portion.